 I love Springtime; changes are in the air, flowers magically bloom, all things brown turn green, birds chirping and the promise of good things to come.
 I’m going to show you how to easily age terra cotta pots with a little paint, such a fun project!

 This is Sophie, one of our three pups, she absolutely loves sitting outside in the sun!

 I always know Spring is here when our Bougainvillea and Roses start climbing our arbors adding vibrant pops of color in the yard.

 I have always had a love for arbors, they add so much beauty to the garden!
 The one with the roses my hubby made for me a few years back, it always puts a smile on my face when I see the roses climbing up the sides in full bloom.

-In the back yard I plant most of my flowers in pots so I can brighten up the patio.
-I love pots in all differen’t sizes and colors and I expecially love aged pots.
+In the back yard, I plant most of my flowers in pots so I can brighten up the patio.
+I love pots in all different sizes and colors and I especially love aged pots.
 Aging a terra cotta pot is one of the most simple things to do and it adds so much charm.

-Grab whatever paint you have on hand, think creamy antique colors, a sponge and wax.
-The wax will protect against moisture and make the pots more durable.
+Grab whatever paint you have on hand, think creamy antique colors and white.

 You are left with a gorgeous pot that looks like it has been sitting around for years.

 You can always seal the inside of the pots for more protection